soapbox-pub/rebased/docs/config.md

 * `allow_direct`: whether to allow direct messages

 ## :mrf_hellthread
-* `threshold`: Number of mentioned users after which the message gets discarded as spam
+* `delist_threshold`: Number of mentioned users after which the message gets delisted.
+Set to 0 to disable.
+* `reject_threshold`: Number of mentioned users after which the messaged gets rejected.
+Set to 0 to disable.

 ## :media_proxy
 * `enabled`: Enables proxying of remote media to the instance’s proxy